Join our mailing list!

 Reviews (Eats)

-Cigerci Lutfi: The Man with the Golden Liver
+Ciğerci Lütfi: The Man with the Golden Liver

-There was something jarring and disjointed about the sight of an old man sitting beside an eight-lane highway selling liver sandwiches from his perch on a concrete planter – as if a character from a traditional Ottoman shadow puppet show had wandered onto the set of the film “Bladerunner.”
+There was something jarring and disjointed about the sight of an old man sitting beside an eight-lane highway selling liver sandwiches from his perch on a concrete planter – as if a character from a traditional Ottoman shadow puppet show had wandered onto the set of the film Bladerunner.
 But this is Istanbul, a city perpetually on the make, where commerce knows no boundaries and any public space presents an opportunity.
-Like a hustler in a Nelson Algren novel, Lutfi usta said, “Everybody’s out for theirs and I’m going to get mine too,” as he passed a liver sandwich into the open car window of a taxi idling at the curb.
+Like a hustler in a Nelson Algren novel, Lütfi Usta said, “Everybody’s out for theirs and I’m going to get mine too,” as he passed a liver sandwich into the open car window of a taxi idling at the curb.

-The liver, bulked up with cubed potatoes and laced with onions, was warm and tasted less like the liver from some of our favorite grill spots but more like a hash.
+The liver, bulked up with cubed potatoes and laced with onions, was warm and tasted less like the liver from some of our favorite grill spots and more like a hash.
 The liver’s batter barely gave way to a peppery oil bath it sat in, softening the loaf and the pepper and generally creating unity within the confines of the sandwich.

-“Inshallah,” he said.
+“İnshallah,” he said.
 Apparently, not even the will of an Istanbul street hustler can challenge that of fate.

 (photo by Ansel Mullins)